1. Introduction

 The .NET runtime handles exceptions using a structured exception handling model.
 When an exception occurs, the CLR looks for the catch block that matches the type of exception thrown, and if found, executes the code within that block.

-• Exception Handling Process:
+- Exception Handling Process:

-• Catch Block: If an exception occurs, control is transferred to a catch block that can handle the exception type.
+block. - Catch Block: If an exception occurs, control is transferred to a

-• Finally Block: A finally block can be used to execute code that should run regardless of whether an exception is thrown, such as releasing resources.
+block can be used to execute code that should run regardless of whether an exception is thrown, such as releasing resources. - Unhandled Exceptions: If no catch block is found, the CLR will terminate the application and report the exception.

 Q10.
 What are delegates in .NET and how are they used?
 (Delegates & Events)